-Thirteen benefits from a very strong liquidity position with sufficient cash and committed debt facilities to cover the next 44 months financing requirement.
+- Thirteen benefits from a very strong liquidity position with sufficient cash and committed debt facilities to cover the next 44 months financing requirement.

->

-> All VFM metrics are on target or within tolerances to the end of the third quarter, apart from new supply delivered and reinvestment percentage, which are both lower than planned due to the pausing of the development programme.
+All VFM metrics are on target or within tolerances, apart from reinvestment percentage and new social housing supply delivered, which are both lower than target due to lower development expenditure.

->

-> The team has started delivery of a five-year strategic partnership with Homes England, delivering 1,000 new affordable homes for rent and shared ownership with a £40m funding allocation.
-As part of this programme, the team will focus on acquiring sites within the Tees Valley and North Yorkshire.
-The team has made significant progress, with imminent starts on-site for over 200 affordable units and planning applications being finalised on a number of key sites.
-Alongside this, the team continues to deliver on its SOAHP 16-21 obligations, with schemes on-site in Middlesbrough, Darlington and Stockton and further afield in Morpeth and Whitby.
+The team has already commenced delivery of our initial five-year strategic partnership with Homes England, delivering 1,000 new affordable homes for rent and shared ownership with a £40m funding allocation.
+As part of this programme, the team has focussed on acquiring sites within the Tees Valley and North Yorkshire.

->

-> Outside of the Homes England funded programmes, we continue to strengthen our links with national housing developers and are able to deliver affordable homes on larger sites within the area.
+Outside of the Homes England-funded programmes, we continue to strengthen our links with national housing developers and are able to deliver affordable homes on larger sites within the area.
 These links have strengthened our pipeline of development opportunities which continues to grow as we look to explore not only in our core areas in Teesside but further afield too.
 Our acquisition of over 1,000 homes in Middlesbrough and Hull in July 2021 has given us the opportunity to grow our geographic reach and expand further into Yorkshire.

->

-> Housing fixed assets stand at £1.04bn which is unchanged from the start of the year.
-Outstanding debt is £336.4m and available cash and committed liquidity facilities are £219.4m at the end of the quarter.
+Housing fixed assets stand at £1.15bn which has increased from £1.07bn at the start of the year.
+Outstanding debt is £335.4m and available cash and committed liquidity facilities are £222.2m at the end of the quarter.